Sashamxz/aws_click/README.md

 The following is a list of possible errors and their meanings:

-First of all if you get an error that starts with **"Connection error"**:
+First of all, if you get an error that starts with **"Connection error"**:
 ```
 -check your internet connection

 -check if you entered the id and key aws access correctly

--check error text, that can help you fix error
+-check error text, which can help you fix the error
 ```
 Connection error header: